Wednesday, January 31, 2007

-You learn a lot of what not to do while reading Joyce's book (Joyce and her husband later divorced... reading the book is rather like watching the proverbial train wreck approaching).
-But it's so much more--it's a trip for me back to those days of mothering a tiny Naomi and all those lessons learned--my own lessons, more than the ones I taught her.
+You learn much of 'what not to do' while reading Joyce's book (Joyce and her husband later divorced, reading the book is rather like watching the proverbial train wreck).
+But it's more.
+For me, it's a trip back to those days of mothering a tiny Naomi and all those lessons a mother learns.

-Like this morning....
-I read the part where Joyce and other moms sat at the beach chatting and laughing, but always--always--watching and watching and counting tiny heads out in the water.
+Like this morning.
+I read where Joyce and other moms sat at the beach chatting and laughing, but always--always--watching and counting tiny heads out in the water.
 Afterward I thought, "I miss those days.
-Those days of sitting in the sun at the beach talking with friends in this 'mothering club'... belonging like that... watching our little ones playing with sunlight upon their hair..
-Etc...etc...
+Those days of sitting in the sun at the beach giggling with friends in this 'mothering club,' belonging like that, watching our little ones playing with sunlight upon their hair."

 But only for a moment.

-And as for belonging to a group--I still belong to groups... just different ones.
-Groups of moms who are, like me, empty-nesters... women who are approaching 50 (or beyond it), pre-menopausal-tired, yes, but discovering new freedoms,too.
+And yes, I still belong to groups--just different ones.
+Groups of moms who are, like me, empty-nesters, women approaching 50 (or beyond it).
 Almost like a second 'teenagerhood'--a wiser, wealthier, more sensible one.
-And though I'm not yet a grandmother, myself, many of my friends are, and I'm learning from them and anticipating those days because of what my friends experience.

-...and every time I wander the aisles of the supermarket I smile at babies in shopping carts and wave at them from behind their mother's back.... and remember... and rejoice at where I am now.
-That I can smile at babies and hold them without feeling like I must have one of my own.
+Every time I wander the aisles of the supermarket I smile at babies in shopping carts, wave at them from behind their mother's back--and remember.
+Then I rejoice that, where I am now?
+I can smile at babies and hold them without feeling like I must have one of my own.

-But the good news is that there are a myriad of feelings out there and many can be recaptured--only tweaked a bit.
-I can still, at whatever age I may be, find ways to feel needed.
-And if I really want to spend time around little children, there are tons of ways I could do that.
-And even if I truly wanted to lay out beneath the sun, well, I could do that right now--if I wanted it badly enough.
+But the good news?
+There are myriad feelings out there and many can be recaptured--only tweaked a bit.
+I can still, at whatever age, find ways to feel needed and if I truly wish to spend time around little children, why not help out some parents by caring for theirs?

-Personally, I'm happy-out-of-my-mind right where I am at this moment, but I'm trying to make a point here.
-And that point is this: if we only sit around and grieve over the fun and feelings and times of the Past, we will miss out on the fun and feelings and times of the Present.
-And they're there, always waiting.
-Always there's something good for us in Today.
-But in these later years (I have found, anyway) often we just have to go after what we want a little harder than we did when we were young.
+Personally, I'm happy-out-of-my-mind right where I am at this moment, but this is my point: if we only sit around and grieve over the fun and feelings and Past Times, we'll miss out on the fun and and lovely times of the Present.

 "Behold, I will do a new thing; now it will spring forth; will you not know it?
 I will even make a way in the wilderness, and rivers in the desert." ...
 Isaiah 43:19